SMMT Events

 The UK automotive sector is at the forefront of this revolution, investing significantly into new technologies and collaborating with government and stakeholders to introduce them on the roads when regulation permits.

-The fourth edition of SMMT Connected will provide an unparalleled opportunity to discuss and showcase the latest innovations and developments in connected and automated vehicle technology.
-Bringing together more than 400 senior representatives from industry, government, media, and key stakeholders across deeptech, autotech, insurance, telecoms, infrastructure and wider transport sectors, this pre-eminent industry event will focus on how the UK can remain at the forefront of this technological revolution and reap the economic, societal and environmental benefits the technology promises to deliver.
+The fourth edition of SMMT Connected provided an unparalleled opportunity to discuss and showcase the latest innovations and developments in connected and automated vehicle technology.
+Bringing together more than 400 senior representatives from industry, government, media, and key stakeholders across deeptech, autotech, insurance, telecoms, infrastructure and wider transport sectors, this pre-eminent industry event focused on how the UK can remain at the forefront of this technological revolution and reap the economic, societal and environmental benefits the technology promises to deliver.

 • Amelia Armour, Partner, Early Stage Funds, Amadeus Capital Partners